microsoft/FastTrack/scripts/Get-DocLibInventory/README.md

-# Microsoft FastTrack Open Source - Get-SiteInventory
+# Microsoft FastTrack Open Source - Get-DocLibInventory

 The purpose of this script is to gather a simple inventory for a SharePoint Online document library.